BlaiseMuhirwa/gladius/README.md

 $ ./build.sh tests
 ```

-If you do not provide the `tests` argument, `cmake` will only build Fortis static library.
+If you do not provide the `tests` argument, `cmake` will only build gladius static library.

 Note: We currently only support Macs with x86-64 architectures.
 Support for more architectures will be added progressively.